 Although he authored more than 170 novels during his 40-year career, only a small fraction of Harry Whittington’s books are available today in any format.
 I’m hoping that one day the Whittington Estate can marry up with an enterprising publisher to keep the author’s back catalog alive through modern reprints and ebooks.
-They can start with Hell Can Wait, a 1960 paperback that hasn’t seen the light of day in 60 years.
+Thankfully, Stark House Press are doing a great job with reprinting a lot of the authors work, including Hell Can Wait, a 1960 paperback that is now available as a twofer with Whittington's other Hellish novel, A Ticket to Hell.

 Our narrator is Greg Morris and he has come to the backwoods town of Koons Mills with a score to settle.
 Over a year ago, Greg’s wife was killed in a car accident caused by the town’s boss, Saul Koons.
 At a subsequent civil trial, Koons arranged for false testimony to get himself off the hook and convince the court that the accident was Greg’s fault.
 After spending a year away mourning the loss of his wife, Greg is back in Koons Mills hell-bent on justice and revenge.